New rules for Blazor in Meziantou.Analyzer

 ##Properties marked with [SupplyParameterFromQuery] attribute are only valid in routable components

-The [SupplyParameterFromQuery] attribute specify that a component parameter of a routable component can come from the query string.
-A component is routable when the @page is used in the component or the [Route("")] attribute is used explicitly.
+The [SupplyParameterFromQuery] attribute specifies that a component parameter of a routable component can come from the query string.
+A component is routable when @page is used in the component or the [Route("")] attribute is applied explicitly.
 You can read more about Query Strings in Blazor in this documentation page.

 The MA0122 will report a warning if the component is not routable (@page is not defined).